 This course covers the basics of Structured Query Language (SQL).
-Course includes material on how to design and create database structures to store, retrieve, update and display data in an Oracle database.
+It will also include how to design and create database structures to store, retrieve, update and display data in an Oracle database.
 Students are required to register in CIT 200 in order to complete supplemental course work.